Bwlchgwyn: History

 Several public houses opened in the area, one of which still remains - The King's Head Inn, seen in the photograph above.
 Four chapels were built in the village: Capel Nebo, on the main Rhuthun Road in the centre.
 It was first built in 1852 and had a peak congregation of 150.
-Capel Bethel was Weslyan (nicknamed Capel-y-Gat) and was built on the main road to the north of the village.
+Capel Bethel was Wesleyan (nicknamed Capel-y-Gat) and was built on the main road to the north of the village.
 Ffordd Wesley, a road at the top of the village ended by the chapel; hence the name.
 Capel Salem was a Calvinistic Methodist and was built on Brymbo road whilst Capel Peniel sat on the outskirts of the village on the Old Road/Henffordd.
 Bwlchgwyn School opened in 1875; the building stood for over 100 years before being replaced by a new school.
 The Welsh-language author Edward Tegla Davies was a pupil and later a teacher there and lived at Brynthonfa on Wesley Road.

 A gothic hall was situated on the top of Fronheulog in the late 19th and early 20th centuries; known as Fronheulog Hall.
 At one time it was girls' school and at another time a hotel, much famed for the restorative properties of the clear air.
 It was later demolished due to quarry work nearby, along with the iron age hillfort, carried out by the Silica Company.